Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Edit geodatabase with transactions/README.md

 ## How to use the sample

 When the sample loads, a feature service is taken offline as a geodatabase.
 When the geodatabase is ready, you can add multiple types of features.
-To apply edits directly, uncheck the 'Require a transaction for edits' checkbox.
-When using transactions, use the buttons to start editing and stop editing.
+Tap "Start" to start a transaction.
 When you stop editing, you can choose to commit the changes or roll them back.
-At any point, you can synchronize the local geodatabase with the feature service.
+To apply edits directly, untoggle "Requires Transaction".
+You can synchronize the local geodatabase with the feature service by pressing "Sync".

 ## How it works

 1. Take the feature service offline as a geodatabase and display the local tables from the geodatabase in feature layers.
-2. If the checkbox is checked, begin the transaction on the geodatabase.
+2. Begin the transaction on the geodatabase.
-3. Add one or more features.
+3. Add one or more features to the feature table(s).
 4. When ready, either commit the transaction to the geodatabase or roll back the transaction.
 5. Use a geodatabase sync task to sync changes to the local geodatabase with the feature service.

 ## Relevant API

+* GenerateGeodatabaseJob
+* GenerateGeodatabaseParameters
 * Geodatabase
+* GeodatabaseSyncTask
+* SyncGeodatabaseJob
-* GeometryEditor
+* SyncGeodatabaseParameters

 ## About the data